 Michael Voltaggio’s Vanilla Wafer Ice Cream

 Vanilla wafers are the secret ingredient in this ice cream, created by chef Michael Voltaggio.
-For the ultimate dessert, place a scoop (or two) atop his Banana Bread Pudding (see related recipe at left).
+For the ultimate dessert, place a scoop (or two) atop his banana bread pudding.

 - 3 egg yolks

 - 1/2 cup sugar

 - 1/3 cup plus 1 Tbs. milk powder

 In a bowl, whisk the egg yolks.
 Set aside.